 - 1. The newborn should be evaluated immediately after birth and reevaluated for respiratory effort, heart rate, and color every 30 seconds during the initial care until it is clear that the newborn is stable. - 2.
 Transport the stable infant in a warm environment and within an infant car seat (if available) that has been firmly secured within the ambulance. - 3.
 If there is evidence of meconium staining and the infant is not vigorous, use of endotracheal intubation to suction meconium from the trachea should be considered. - 4.
-Endotracheal intubation may be appropriate at various points, although intubation is not mandatory if ventilations are positive pressure ventilations are effective.
+Endotracheal intubation may be appropriate at various points, although intubation is not mandatory if ventilations by BVM are effective.
 Consider ETI in the following situations: - a.
 When tracheal suctioning for meconium is required - b.
 If BVM ventilation is ineffective or prolonged - c.
 When chest compressions are performed - d.
-When endotracheal administration of medications is desired - Examine for central cyanosis at the face, trunk and mucous membranes.
+When endotracheal administration of medications is desired - 5.
+Examine for central cyanosis at the face, trunk and mucous membranes.
 Acrocyanosis of hands and feet only is usually a normal finding if the infant is vigorous, breathing, and heart rate >100.
-Monitor SpO2 and apply oxygen only if SpO2 below targets of: 1 min (60-65%); 3 min (70-75%); 5 min (80-85%); and 10 min 85-95%. - 6.
+Monitor SpO2 in right upper extremity and apply oxygen only if SpO2 below targets of: 1 min (60-65%); 3 min (70-75%); 5 min (80-85%); and 10 min 85-95%. - 6.
 Positive pressure ventilation should use the minimum volume and pressure to achieve chest rise and /or achieve or maintain HR>100.
 Consider placing a gastric tube, if available, to decompress the stomach when positive pressure ventilation is required. - 7.
 Two thumb-encircling chest technique is preferred.
 Compressions and ventilations should occur in a 3:1 ratio and should be done quickly enough to provide approximately 90 compressions and 30 ventilations per minute. - 8.
 Newborns who required resuscitation are at risk for deterioration, reassess frequently. - 9.
-Consider naloxone if mother has history of narcotic abuse or received narcotics near delivery... - 10.
-After10 minutes of continuous and adequate resuscitation efforts, discontinuation of resuscitation may be justified if there are no signs of life.
+After 10 minutes of continuous and adequate resuscitation efforts, discontinuation of resuscitation may be justified if there are no signs of life.